MarkVTech/QChartView-Plugin/README.md

   <Qt install path>/Tools/QtCreator/bin

 you can hit the Refresh button on the About Qt Designer Plugins.
 If that doesn't work, then maybe you built the plugin with the wrong compiler.

+UPDATE (May 5, 2019) With Qt Creator 5.8, I was unable to get VS 2015 32-bit because Microsoft locks away old releases.
+I hate that.
+I was able to use VS 2017 Community however.